Shelf Incrimination

 One of her friends suggested double shelving them, and I can't with that.
 That would be

-you would know that those books are behind those other shelves.
-I would know.
+richie.
+You would know that those books are behind those other books.

-Yeah.
 Just like I know that there are robots underwater at Disneyland.
+Exactly.

 Natasha, how many bookshelves do you want in this house?
 I think that five would be a reasonable compromise.
-I would be halving my current collection.
+I would be having my current collection.

 Halving it.
 Right.